Kerl1310/docker-deep-dive-training/2-better-base-images/readme.md

 Using the right base image

 ## Detail
 The trick is build in ONLY what you need.
-Most docker images are based on a linux distribution.
+Most docker images are based on a Linux distribution.
-There are many different flavours of linux os and combinations of primary langue the image is tailored for.
+There are many different flavours of Linux OS and combinations of primary language the image is tailored for.

 Fully featured < — > skinny

 ## Exercise
-build the original dockerfile and note the size of the image it creates
+Build the original dockerfile and note the size of the image it creates

 ```shell
 docker build -t docker-deep-dive/ex2/original -f Dockerfile.original .